-Regular Admission - Students who meet all requirements for admission as determined by university policy.

-Waitlisted - A hold on the application file for the student's chosen term (as selected on the application) until credentials are received that indicate the student meets admission requirements and is ready to be officially offered admission.

-Students who have a delayed status may be admitted by the Enrollment Management Committee.
-Students admitted through the Enrollment Management Committee's review must meet guidelines established for satisfactory academic progress (see Academic Probation), completed all required academic skills enhancement program requirements, and complete other recommendations and requirements as provided by the committee at the time of decision.

-Denial of Admission - Student does not meet criteria for enrollment to the university.

-During the application process, some students may be referred to the Enrollment Management Committee for consideration of admission.
-For international student admission status information, see page 7.
+- Regular Admission Students who meet all requirements for admission as determined by university policy. - O Waitlisted A hold on the application file for the student's chosen term (as selected on the application) until credentials are received that indicate the student meets admission requirements and is ready to be officially offered admission. (\Students who have a delayed status may be admitted by the Enrollment Management Committee.
+Students admitted through the Enrollment Management Committee's review must meet guidelines established for satisfactory academic progress (see Academic Probation), completed all required academic skills enhancement program requirements, and complete other recommendations and requirements as provided by the committee at the time of decision.) - Denial of Admission Student does not meet criteria for enrollment to the university. (\During the application process, some students may be referred to the Enrollment Management Committee for consideration of admission.